sydneythomas/mini-rag/curriculum/updates/5-fine-tuning/1-fine-tuning-overview.md

 # Fine-Tuning Overview: Teaching AI Your Voice

 Before we build the LinkedIn agent, you need to understand fine-tuning - a powerful technique for making AI models sound like YOU.
+And also the pitfalls!

 ---